Hardikshah343/learning-web-development/Week5/README.md

 # Custom Hooks
 Just like useState, useMemo, useEffect, etc we can also create custom hooks.
 `Only Condition is, it should start with a use (naming convention)`

+# RECAP
+## Reconciliation
+(Kind off) To update the dynamic content of webpage using DOM manipulation whenever there is a change in content or source of content.
+* Can you do DOM manipulation yourself?
+YES
+* Should you do it yourself?
+No
+* Is it good for you to delegate the heavy task of calculating the DOM changes to React?
+Yes
+* What do you give to React? **State**
+* How often does react re-render? **Any time state changes**
+* Does React have tricks to make these calculations faster? **Yes**

+So state is dynamic data that changes through the actions is called state.

+**Basic react code**
+### useState:
+Allows us to create a dynamic variable/object, which re-renders the parent wherever used when the state updates.
+So useState is a hook that monitors the variable and whenever the state is changed using the function it rerenders the components where it is defined uses the state (here it will re-render the App component)

+## useEffect
+All the side effects or heavy tasks that you don't want to do again and again but at certain points or just once, we put it in useEffect.
+Eg. connecting to DB, fetch a request to backend, etc which we either do at initialization or before rendering a particular component.

+## useMemo
+When you do not want to re-render the component irrespective of parent being re-rendered.
+We only want to re-render on a specific condition is when we use useMemo.
+Maybe because it is a extremely expensive operation.

+## useCallback
+If you ever want to memoize a function, we use useCallback usecallback is not about minimizing the amount of code that is run useCallback is about not rendering a child, if the function hasn't/doesn't need to change across renders.

+## useRef
+In Order to access the DOM elements, react gives a way.